Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Discussion and Related Work

-As we mentioned in the introduction, the key algorithmic components of ridesharing are the following.
-First, it is an \emph{online} problem, as the decisions made at some point in time clearly affect the possible decisions in the future, and therefore the general approach of the field of online algorithms and competitive analysis is applicable \cite{borodin2005online,manasse1988competitive}.
-Secondly, it is clearly a \emph{matching} setting, both for bipartite graphs (for matching passengers with taxis) and for general graphs (for matching passengers to shared rides).
-In fact, several of the algorithms that have been proposed in the literature for the problem are for different variants of online matching.
-Finally, ridesharing displays an inherent connection to the \emph{$k$-taxi problem} \cite{coester2018online,fiat1994competitive,kosoresow1997design}, which, in turn, is a generalization of the well-known \emph{$k$-server problem} \cite{koutsoupias1995k,KOUTSOUPIAS2009105}\footnote{In fact the latter two problems are quite closely connected, and algorithms for the $k$-server problem can be used to solve the $k$-taxi problem.
+Finally, ridesharing displays an inherent connection to the \emph{$k$-taxi problem} \cite{coester2018online,buchbinder2020online,fiat1994competitive,kosoresow1997design}, which, in turn, is a generalization of the well-known \emph{$k$-server problem} \cite{koutsoupias1995k,KOUTSOUPIAS2009105}\footnote{In fact the latter two problems are quite closely connected, and algorithms for the $k$-server problem can be used to solve the $k$-taxi problem.
 See \cite{coester2018online} for more details.}.
 In the $k$-taxi problem, once a request appears (with a source and a destination), one of the $k$ taxis at the platform's disposal must serve the request.
 Viewing shared rides (multiple passengers that have already been matched in a previous step) as requests, one can clearly apply the $k$-taxi (and $k$-server algorithms) to the ridesharing setting.
 Granted, the $k$-server algorithms have been designed to operate in a more challenging setting in which (a) the requests have to be served \emph{immediately}, whereas normally there is some leeway in that regard, often at the expense of customer satisfaction, and (b) the positions of requests are typically \emph{adversarially} chosen, rather than following some distribution, as is the case in reality.
 Despite those facts, the fundamental idea behind these algorithms is a pivotal part of ridesharing, as it aims to \emph{serve existing requests efficiently, but at the same time place the vehicles as well as possible to serve future requests}.
 This is also the main principle of the relocation strategies for idle taxis.